ExpressLRS/Docs/docs/software/loan-model.md

 ## Loan Model

 !!! note "Scenario"
-    You are flying with by buddies and your friend has crashed all his models.
-You'd like to be able to lend him one of yours but you can't because it's using a binding phrase, so he's relegated to being the crached model fetcher for the rest of the day!
+    You are flying with your buddies and your friend has crashed all his models.
+You'd like to be able to lend him one of yours but you can't because it's using a binding phrase, so he's relegated to being the crashed model fetcher for the rest of the day!

     No longer is he destined to be running to the bando and back again fetching downed quads.
 You can use the "Loan Model" feature and lend him one of your models!